Willa Beatrice Player: Professional and civic membership

-On her presidency at Bennett College: "All I was thinking was I had a job to do."
+Personal life and death

+Player never married, saying she "didn't have time for men" because she "was too busy educating the youth".

+Player retired in 1986, and moved to Akron to live out her later years.
+She died on August 29, 2003, in Greensboro, and was buried in Glendale Cemetery in Akron, near her family.

-Death, legacy, and honors
+Legacy and honors

-Willa Player died August 29, 2003, in Greensboro.
+Player was inducted into the Ohio Hall of Fame (1984) and the Ohio United Methodist Hall of Fame (1985).

 A Mott Endowed Chair was established in her honor at Bennett College.

 She received several honorary doctorates during her career: Doctor of Laws, Ohio Wesleyan University (1953); Doctor of Laws, Lycoming College (1962); Doctor of Laws, Morehouse College (1963), Doctor of Laws, Albion College (1963); Doctor of Humane Letters, Keuka College (1967); Doctor of Humane Letter, University of North Carolina at Greensboro (1969); Doctor of Public Service, Prairie View A & M University (1971).

+In 1962 she received the Silver Medallion from the Greensboro chapter of the National Conference of Christians and Jews (NCCJ), for her leadership in the areas of "religious and racial understanding and tolerance."